log0div0/testo/docs/tutorials/07 - ping/README.md

 ## Introduction

-In the last guide we learned about the virtual networks `nat` mode, which allows you to provide the Internet access to virtual machines.
+In the last tutorial we learned about the virtual networks `nat` mode, which allows you to provide the Internet access to virtual machines.
 But, obviously, virtual networks could (and should) be used for linking up virtual machines with each other as well.
-That's what we're going to do in this guide.
+That's what we're going to do in this tutorial.
 Additionally we'll discover a few little tricks to make our test scripts more convenient and easier to read.

-At the end of this guide we're going to get the following test bench:
+At the end of this tutorial we're going to get the following test bench:

 ![network](imgs/network.svg)